How I Work

 Every engagement starts here.
 No exceptions.
 Not because it's a sales mechanism; it's the opposite.
 It's how I make sure I actually understand what's broken before I start telling you how to fix it.

 A lot of consultants come in with a framework and fit your problem into it.
 I come in with questions and build the answer from what I find.
+Discovery Week takes roughly five days of structured work — bounded, specific, and ends with something you can actually use.

 Book Discovery Week